-All new home AC equipment use R410a, also called as Puron.
+All new home AC equipment in Memphis uses R410a, also called as Puron.
 But this refrigerant will subsequently be phased out.
 This is because of a continuous attention on limiting substances known to have an effect on the environment.

 To understand the “why” that drives AC regulation, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.